VETTER BARSTOW

 Museum of Modern Art, New York (1966); Serpentine Gallery, London (1999); Dia Centre, New York (2000-2001); Tate Britain (2003); Museum of Contemporary Art, Sydney (2004-2005); Musée d'Art Moderne de la Ville de Paris (2008); and Christchurch Art Gallery, New Zealand (2017).

-Currently, the Yale Centre for British Art in New Haven, Connecticut, is hosting a retrospective exhibition 'Bridget Riley: Perceptual Abstraction', the largest survey of the artist's work in the United States in twenty years.
-The exhibition will run until 24 July 2022.
+In 2022 the Yale Centre for British Art in New Haven, Connecticut, hosted a retrospective exhibition 'Bridget Riley: Perceptual Abstraction', the largest survey of the artist's work in the United States in twenty years.